Skip to main content

 Updated May 9, 2026 · By Byron Malone

 Not legal advice.
 This article explains how three different state child-support models compute support obligations.
-It is for educational use.
+It is for educational use, and the figures are estimates only — guideline schedules, shared-custody thresholds, and add-on rules vary by state and county.
 Real support orders require court filing through a licensed family-law attorney in your state.

 Two parents with identical incomes in two different states will end up paying very different child support — sometimes 30% apart.
 That's not noise; it's the consequence of three fundamentally different policy theories baked into U.S. state child-support guideline formulas.
 Most online calculators don't tell you which model your state uses, or why your obligation would differ if you lived 100 miles away.
 Here are all three models — Income Shares (38 states + DC), Percentage of Obligor Income (6 states), and the Melson Formula (3 states) — with the math, the policy theory, and each state's primary statute.